 I had to step out of my comfort zone to accomplish the desire to be heard.

-My coworkers were interested in how I was doing with my little Avon business and asked me for brochures.
+My coworkers were interested in how I was earning money in my Avon business and asked me for brochures.
 I got some sales and it was fun.
 It was time to switch things up.

 That worked and is still working today.
 The takeaway is that I would suggest asking face to face customers how they liked the product purchased from a previous campaign.
 Following up is a great gesture and leads to more sales.